On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: Introduction

 .08in

+Notations are described in the appendix and in references \cite{Hatefi:2015ora} and \cite{Hatefi:2012wj}.
 The comparisons for all singularity structures and all order contact terms for both symmetric pictures have been performed in \cite{Hatefi:2015ora}.
 In this paper we first find out the complete form of the S-matrix in asymmetric picture then carry out the comparisons for all singularity structures as well as contact terms with symmetric amplitude in detail.

 .2in

 We explore various new couplings from $<V_{C^{-2}} V_{\phi^ {0}} V_{A^{0}} V_{A^{0}}>$ amplitude and these couplings actually carry momentum of RR in transverse directions.
 These new terms include very explicitly $p.\xi$ term in the ultimate form of the amplitude.
 We also find out the presence of an infinite number of new $t,s,(t+s+u)$- channel bulk singularity structures which carry momentum of RR in transverse directions, that is, $p^i$ terms just in an asymmetric picture of the amplitude.
 These terms cannot be derived from the other pictures of amplitude as there are no winding modes ($w^i$ terms) in RR vertex operator in ten dimensions of spacetime.
 Finally we discover new contact terms in the asymmetric picture of the amplitude and these terms will be generated from an EFT point of view as well. .1in Further remarks are in order.
 All the correlation functions of $<e^{ip.x(z)} \partial x^i(x_1)> $ at asymmetric picture are non-zero thus one expects to generate new bulk singularity structures from $<V_{C^{-2}} V_{\phi^ {0}} V_{A^{0}} V_{A^{0}}>$ amplitude that cannot be appeared even in $<V_{C^{-1}} V_{\phi^ {0}} V_{A^{-1}} V_{A^{0}}>$ amplitude.
 Indeed by direct comparisons with \cite{Hatefi:2015ora}, we show that just in an asymmetric amplitude, one is able to definitely construct all the bulk singularity structures of the S-matrix.